MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 Now that you have PlayFab installed as a plugin to Phaser, you can set your PlayFab title ID and make API calls.

-The code presented below shows you how to log in a Player.
+The code presented below shows you how to log in a player.

 ```javascript
     game.PlayFab.settings.titleId = "D6EC"; //Your title Id from playfab goes here.